-1. Welcome Unit (60 points)
+1. Welcome Unit (60 points; 6% of final grade)

 On Blackboard, there is a Welcome Unit that contains the syllabus, a syllabus quiz, and a welcome discussion.
 The purpose of these assignments is to make sure that students are accessing the class right away and attempting all the different types of Blackboard tools that will be needed to successfully complete this course.